 Equalization - Corrective

-3. Charge at a low DC current (5-10% of C20 battery capacity).
-If grid power is not available, use solar panels or a DC source with sufficient current when possible.
-At high voltages, charging with a generator may be difficult and hard on the inverter.
+3. Initiate the Equalization charge mode at a steady low DC current (5-10% of C/20 battery capacity).
+If grid power is not available, use a DC power source (generator) or PV array with sufficient current when possible.

-9. Allow bank to cool - check and record the specific gravity of each cell.
+Allow the battery bank to cool for 1-2 hours.
+Check and record the specific gravity of each cell.
 The gravities should be 1.265 ± 0.005 or lower.
-Check the cell electrolyte levels and add water if necessary.
+Check electrolyte levels and add distilled water as necessary.